input-output-hk/essential-cardano-content/content/article/how-to-mint-an-nft-collection-on-cardano-using-tangocrypto-api.md

 image_text: ""
 ---

-In this tutorial, we are going to mint an NFT collection using Tangocrypto APIs ([](https://www.tangocrypto.com/)[https://www.tangocrypto.com/](https://www.tangocrypto.com/)).
+In this tutorial, we are going to mint an NFT collection using [Tangocrypto APIs](https://www.tangocrypto.com/).

 The first step is to create an account and then create an App that will provide you with an API key.
 With the `app-id` and the `x-api-key` you can make the calls to the API.
-In this example, we are using cURL and for a full reference check out the doc at [](https://www.tangocrypto.com/api-reference/)[https://www.tangocrypto.com/api-reference/](https://www.tangocrypto.com/api-reference/).
+In this example, we are using cURL and for a full reference check out [this document](https://www.tangocrypto.com/api-reference/).

 ![](https://miro.medium.com/max/1400/0*oNdLsYsHcHigoFOD)

-# **Step 1: Create an NFT collection**
+## Step 1: Create an NFT collection

 A collection is a way to create a group of individual NFTs with similar attributes.
 All the NFTs belonging to the same collection share attributes like the artist, year of creation, social networks, name of the collection, etc.